1. Home

 Deciding which battery backup system you will install is the most crucial step in the purchasing process.
 While considering the substantial investment costs of a home battery system, the ideal solution for your property should align with your unique energy goals and budget.
 To narrow down your search, let’s look at the two main motivators for home battery purchases.

-Home Energy Backup: If you live in an area with semi-frequent grid power interruptions, or simply like to be prepared, a small solar battery can go a long way while keeping critical devices running.
+Home energy backup: If you live in an area with semi-frequent grid power interruptions, or simply like to be prepared, a small solar battery can go a long way to keeping critical devices running.
 So as to avoid high upfront costs of adoption, a smaller-capacity battery (10 kW or less) can be a great investment if energy security is your primary goal for backup power.

 Long-term savings: For daily or semi-regular battery use to offset utility costs, long-term savings may be more assured with a larger backup energy reserve.
 With greater power capacities, you can capture all of the electricity your panels produce, and then discharge the energy whenever new solar power is unavailable.